olaisolheim/OblivionAerospace/README.md

 * Tweaked heat shield configurations to reflect changes in stock heat model.

 **v0.1.4**
 * Maintenance release to have the heat shields support stock heating.
-Does not support DRE until Starwaster releases a version compatible with KSP 1.0 in a few days.
+Does not support DR until Starwaster releases a version compatible with KSP 1.0 in a few days.
 * Not backwards compatible with previous versions of this mod (if you really, really need this, send me a message on the forums and I'll help you fix your save so it magically works with the new version :)).
 * Command Pod Heat Shield still in the works, but textures are WIP, so I moved it to v0.2.0 (alpha for it shortly).
 * Oh, and the mod is using ModuleManager now. :)